EliahuBen-Reuven/vsi-is/vsi_is_provisioning_scripts.md

 ```
 {:codeblock}

-Here's another example of shell script that shows how a Linux user can add an SSH key for the current user.
+Here's another example of a shell script that shows how a Linux user can add an SSH key for the current user.

 ```
 #!/bin/bash